 (1) For the purpose of this section, "liable third party" means:

-(b) Any person, entity or program that is or may be liable to provide coverage for the illness or injuries for which the department is providing assistance or residential care.
+(b) Any person, entity or program that is or may be liable to provide coverage for the illness or injuries for which the medicaid agency is providing assistance or residential care.

 (2) As a condition of medical care eligibility, a client must assign to the state any right the client may have to receive payment from any liable third party for medical expenses, assistance, or residential care.

 (3) To the extent authorized by a contract executed under RCW 74.09.522